- Department of Linguistics

 Linguistics Admission Requirements and Application Procedures

 Applicants to the M.A. or Ph.D. should have completed a B.A. with a specialization in linguistics.
 Applications are also invited from students with a background in other disciplines.
-Strong candidates who do not satisfy all requirements may be required to take additional undergraduate courses or may be admitted to a Qualifying year program, which permits them to make up the gaps in their background.
+Applicants showing strong evidence for truly outstanding potential but lacking a background in linguistics may be considered for admission to a Qualifying Year (QY).

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

-The application deadlines listed here are set by the Linguistics Department and may be revised at any time.
+Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Linguistics Department and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.

 Admission to graduate studies is competitive; accordingly, late and/or incomplete applications are considered only as time and space permit.